-Where it is proposed to construct or establish a public work on reserved or dedicated Crown land, where Native title is not extinguished, prior to approval Council will notify and give an opportunity for comment from any representative Aboriginal/Torres Strait Islander bodies, registered Native title bodies corporate and registered Native title claimants in relation to the land or waters covered by the reservation or lease as required under the Native Title Act 1993.
+Where it is proposed to construct or establish a public work68 on reserved or dedicated Crown land, where Native title is not extinguished, a Native Title Report is required for any works which are to be undertaken on Crown Land, irrespective of their impact on the land.
+Additionally, prior to approval Council will notify and give an opportunity for comment from any representative Aboriginal/Torres Strait Islander bodies, registered Native title bodies corporate and registered Native title claimants in relation to the land or waters covered by the reservation or lease as required under the Native Title Act 1993.